LaKraven/TBCEditor/README.md

-Beta testing has begun.
+Version 1.0 beta released.
 Use the Issues page to report bugs or send them directly to lasse@bonecode.com.

 <h3>Demo</h3>